 Another method to solve Roku audio issues is by restarting your Roku device.
 You can do it by unplugging the device from the power socket and plugging it back in after a minute.
 Contrarily, the following steps can also restart your TCL TV.

-Open the Roku Settings menu > Click System > Select System Restart > Click Restart.
+Press Home on your Roku remote, Open the Settings menu > Click System > Select System Restart > Click Restart.

-8. Check if the sound issue is on one channel or all Roku channels
+8. Tcl Roku Tv No Sound on Apps – Check if the sound issue is on one channel or all Roku channels

 Try playing media from other Roku channels.
 If you can’t hear sound from any channels, the issue might be in your Roku device.
-However, if you can listen to audio on other channels, the current Roku channel might be having an audio issue.
+However, if you can listen to audio on other channels, the current Roku channel might have an audio issue.

 You can uninstall and reinstall the channel.
 If the problem persists, contact the app developer.